MaaSTaaR/539kernel-book/Chapter 3: The Progenitor of 539kernel.md

 The command `EOI` should be sent to the master PIC after handling all `IRQs` (the ones that belong to the master and also the slave), but for the slave `PIC` this command should be sent only after the `IRQs` of slave PIC are handled, that is, interrupt number `40` till `48`.
 So, after returning from the C function `interrupt_handler`, the command `EOI` is sent directly to the mater PIC.
 As you can see, we write the value `20h` to the port `20h`, the first value represents that `EOI` command, while the second value represents the command port of master PIC as we learned earlier.
 After that, the interrupt number, that we have pushed on the stack in the beginning of the `ISR`, is used to check if the interrupt that we have handled is greater than or equal `40d`, if this is not the case, a jump is performed to `irq_basic_end`, otherwise, `EOI` command is sent to the slave PIC through its command port `a0h`.

-Now, we are ready to define the `IDT` table, to not take too much space I will show only the first three entries, but the full table should have `49` entries, all of them with the same exact fields and the only difference is the label name of the `ISR`.
+Now, we are ready to define the `IDT` table, to not take too much space I will show only the first three entries, but the full table should have `49` entries, all of them with the same exact fields and the only difference is the label name of the `ISR` ^[The values of the properties here are used from Basekernel project (https://github.com/dthain/basekernel).].

 ```{.asm}
 idt: